-The widening gulf between rising expenditure and falling revenues will require contribution rates to the statutory health insurance organizations to rise from the present average of approx. 12% to about 21%, unless either standards of care are reduced or participants are required to fund a substantially greater proportion of costs themselves.
-These findings operate on the assumption that future technological advances in medicine will not push up costs at all, or in other words that there will be no upward shift in the age profile of per capita health care expenditure.
-If the ratio of per capita expenditure were indeed to rise from 1:8 to, say, 1:20 as discussed above, the contribution rate would have to be further increased from 21% to 24%.
-This relatively small additional margin of three percentage points for such a drastic shift in the age profile due to medical progress shows that the need for higher future contribution rates is driven much more by falling revenue than by increased expenditure, the momentum of which is reduced by the fact that the number of over-60s begins to fall back again after rising in the period up to 2030/35 (Figure 10).
+The widening gulf between rising expenditure and falling revenues will require contribution rates to the statutory health insurance organizations to rise from the present average of approximately 12 to about 21 per cent, unless either standards of care are reduced or participants are required to fund a substantially greater proportion of costs themselves.
+These findings operate on the assumption that future technological advances in medicine will not push up costs at all or, in other words, that there will be no upward shift in the age profile of per capita health-care expenditure.
+If the ratio of per capita expenditure was indeed to rise from 1:8 to, say, 1:20, as discussed above, the contribution rate would have to be further increased from 21 to 24 per cent.
+This relatively small additional margin of 3 percentage points for such a drastic shift in the age profile due to medical progress shows that the need for higher future contribution rates is driven much more by falling revenue than by increased expenditure, the momentum of which is reduced by the fact that the number of persons aged 60 years or over begins to fall back again after rising in the period up to 2030-2035 (figure XI).